 To complete the experience, on the 100th floor there is a bar offering signature cocktails, champagne and light snacks to enjoy inside or outside on the terrace overlooking the New York skyline.

-The interactive exhibit inside The Edge
+The interactive exhibition inside The Edge

 The ultra-fast elevator

 Afterwards, the corridors of this exhibition will lead you to the elevator that will take you to the top where the thrills await you.
-Since only groups of ten people at a time can take the elevator, the wait in line is enlivened with videos of the 30 Hudson Yards skyscraper and a taste of what awaits you from the Outdoor Sky Deck on the 100th floor.
+Since only ten people at a time can take the elevator, the wait in line is enlivened with videos of the 30 Hudson Yards skyscraper and a taste of what awaits you from the Outdoor Sky Deck on the 100th floor.

-After 52 seconds aboard the elevator, which is also interactive, the doors open to give you access to a fully glazed interior observatory that shows an absolutely spectacular panoramic view of the city from the Statue of Liberty to Central Park.
+After 52 seconds aboard the elevator, which is also interactive, the doors open to give you access to a fully glassed-in interior observatory that shows an absolutely spectacular panoramic view of the city from the Statue of Liberty to Central Park.
 Seeing the Hudson River from above in all its splendor is truly breathtaking.

 Curiosities about The Edge